dashbird/site/content/blog/serverless-business-benefits-for-big-companies.md

 >Zero time is now spent deploying or maintaining server instances, as Sportify’s entire backend platform is based on AWS Lambda.

-### Technical team will focus on to the business logic
+### Technical team will focus on the business logic

 Serverless computing shortens the time from code development to putting that code in production.
 This puts the focus of development team strictly on writing code that benefits the users or follows some specific business logic and goals.

-Since serverless is just another layer of abstraction in cloud computing, it's main benefit is to allow dev teams to write and ship better code, better functions and therefore better products.
+Since serverless is just another layer of abstraction in cloud computing, its main benefit is to allow dev teams to write and ship better code, better functions and therefore better products.
 It's the rocket fuel for future innovations and bigger companies can't afford to stop innovating.

 **<a href="https://aws.amazon.com/solutions/case-studies/benchling/" target="_blank">Benchling experience with better business focus:</a>**